simsapa/simsapa/README.md

 designer ./simsapa/assets/ui/dictionary_search_window.ui
 ```

-After saving the `.ui`, re-generate the `.ui.py` files.
+After saving the `.ui`, re-generate the `.py` files.
 The Makefile target calls `pyuic5 `.

 ``` shell
 make ui
 ```

-Don't use the frequently recommended pip pacakges in tutorials (`pip install
+Don't use the pip pacakges frequently recommended in tutorials (`pip install
-pyqt5 pyqt5-tools`), these are often compiled at different Qt versions, and will
+pyqt5 pyqt5-tools`), these are often compiled at different Qt versions, and may
 result in Qt Designer crashing with the following error:

 ```